Serving on an SCA crew will be an adventure, but it will also be hard work. Prepare yourself to get the most out of the experience.

 What will I have to pay for?

 You are responsible for travel costs as well as for providing your personal equipment such as boots, backpacks, a sleeping bag, and a sleeping pad.
 We suggest that you try to borrow these from a family member or friend rather than buy each item.
-SCA has some equipment that it can lend and your selection information will give you information about how to borrow something from SCA.
+SCA has a limited amount of gear available for rental for a nominal fee, as well as an online store with gear for purchase.
+Crew members will receive links to these resources when they are selected to a position.

 How much equipment do I need to buy?